Israeli defence minister discusses next steps in Rafah

 Before Iran unleashed its attack on Israel last week, Israeli Prime Minister Benjamin Netanyahu said he had set a date for an offensive in Rafah, though Gallant contradicted this shortly afterwards.

+Relations between Israel and Turkey massively deteriorated after the start of the Gaza war following the massacre by the Palestinian Islamist organization Hamas in Israel in October.
+Erdoğan has harshly criticized Israel's military action in Gaza, accusing Israeli Prime Minister Benjamin Netanyahu of committing a "massacre," charges Israel rejects.

+The Turkish government maintains links with Hamas, which rules the Gaza Strip.
+Unlike some European countries and the United States, Turkey does not classify Hamas as a terrorist organization.

-In the attack by Hamas and other Palestinian militants on the Israeli border area on October 7, more than 1,200 people were killed and over 250 people were abducted to the Gaza Strip.
+In the attack by Hamas and other Palestinian militants on the Israeli border area on October 7, more than 1,200 people were killed and around 200 people were abducted to the Gaza Strip.

 More than 33,000 people have been killed in Gaza since the outbreak of war on October 7, according to health officials in the Hamas-led region.